sadhukruz/YOUTUBE-Spam-Classifier/README.md

 The Name of the python notebook is youtube_spam_classfier.ipynb

 After running the model the model acheived the F1 score of 95 % .
-I used logistic regression as in this method.
+I used logistic regression in this case.